dextopman/University-Recommendation-System/README.md

 # University-Recommendation-System

-Building a comprehensive platform where students can search for their favorite universities and also get recommendation of other similar top ranking institutes for admissions in the top ranking institutes in the world.
+Building a comprehensive platform where students can search for their favorite universities and also get recommendation of other similar top ranking institutes for admissions in the top ranking institutions in the world.

 ### Dataset and code